Tamarac’s Casey hits game-winner against Green Tech

 “We got five seniors that start, and at no point do you ever really feel like you’re in trouble, because you know that they’re gonna execute down the stretch,” said Tamarac head coach Eric Medved.
 “There’s always teams that are giving us a run, but I tell you what, I believe in my guys.”

-The 10-2 Bengals will host Mechanicville Friday night, while the 5-5 Eagles will host East.
+The 10-2 Bengals will host Mechanicville Friday night, while the 5-5 Eagles will host East High out of Rochester.